recursivefaults/recursivefaults.github.io/_posts/2021-08-12-six-figure-resume-putting-your-resume-to-work.md

 When you apply to a job, take the opportunity to make changes to your resume before you apply.
 While this sounds like another chore in an already soul-crushing process, there’s a lot of benefit to it.

-First, you can, by simply re-ordering your technical skills, make it easier for a hiring manager to see you’re a fit by putting the skills in the description first on your resume.
+First, re-order your technical skills.
+Make it easier for a hiring manager to see you’re a fit by putting the skills from the job post first on your resume.

 Second, by looking at your resume with the question in your mind, “How can I make this even stronger,” you can find opportunities everywhere to make a minor tweak to catch someone’s eye.